cerner/fhir.cerner.com/content/dstu2/authorization.md

 The Cerner Authorization Server currently supports [OAuth 2.0][1] [SMART on FHIR<sup>®</sup>][4] launch workflows.
 As a client, it will require interaction between the client (your client application), the user, the authorization server, a SMART Launch server and a resource server that implements the FHIR<sup>®</sup> standard.

 ### Registration ###
-In order for your client application to utilize any protected resources, your client application must first register.
-To do this please [contact us][10] with the following fields, all fields are **required**.
+In order for your client application to utilize any protected resources, your client application must first register using our [code console][10].

-* Name - Application name, this should match what the name of the app will be in the app store
-* Redirect/Callback URI
-* Email address
-* Logo URI - The logo will need to be a [Scalable Vector Graphics][6] image
-* SMART Launch URI

-Once approved, a **client identifier** will be provided for use with the Cerner Authorization Server.
+Once registered, a **client identifier** will be provided for use with the Cerner Authorization Server.
 As a registered client, Cerner organizations may then ask for your client application to be enabled, which is necessary in order to gain access to their protected resources.

 ### Supported Scopes ###
 The Cerner Authorization Server supports many, but not all, of the [SMART][4] or [OAuth/OpenID Connect][5] scopes.
 The following scopes are **supported**.